-The redevelopment of London Bridge Station was part of the government’s £7bn Thameslink programme involving a major track upgrade, a new rail underpass with platforms being widened and extended to handle a 30% increase in trains.
+The redevelopment of London Bridge Station was part of the government’s £7bn Thameslink programme.
+It involves a major track upgrade, a new rail underpass with platforms being widened and extended to handle a 30% increase in trains.

-Designplan worked closely with the contractor, NG Bailey, and the consultant, WSP, to minimise the artificial lighting in the station.
+Designplan worked closely with the contractor, NG Bailey, and the consultant, WSP, to minimise the artificial lighting in London Bridge Station.
 We re-engineered our Flair luminaire to reduce the number of lighting points, whilst maintaining the necessary lighting levels and uniformity.
 This was achieved by using a low iron glass diffuser which improved light transmission.
 The laminated toughened glass had a special interlayer to reduce glare without affecting its efficacy.

 We installed 1500 Flairs across all the platforms.
 The efficiency of this modified fitting meant that the distance between each luminaire was extended from 3 to 4.5 metres which reduced the required number of light fittings – saving both cost and energy.